annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 <b>Cost:</b> 500 HUF<br/>
 <b>Ave time spent:</b> 2 hours<br/>

 This is a fascinating church cave filled with history.
 I've never seen anything like it.
-Its named after a saint who was placed into a spiked barrel and rolled down the hill.
+It's named after a saint who was placed into a spiked barrel and rolled down the hill.
 Worth a visit if you have more than a weekend.

 * # Wine tasting
 <br/>